frescojo/C-projects/C2_s21_stringplus-1/README.md

 ## Part 1.
 Implementation of the string.h library functions

 It is necessary to implement the described [above](#stringh-functions) functions of the string.h library:
- - The library must be developed in C language of C11 standard using gcc compiler.
- - The library's code, including headers, makefile and library itself must be located in the src folder on the develop branch.
- - Do not use outdated and legacy language constructions and library functions.
-Pay attention to the legacy and obsolete marks in the official documentation on the language and the libraries used.
-Use the POSIX.1-2017 standard.
- - When writing code it is necessary to follow the Google style.
- - Make it as a static library named *s21_string.a* (with the header file s21_string.h).
- - The library must be developed in accordance with the principles of structured programming, duplication in the code must be avoided.
- - Prepare a full coverage of the library's functions by unit-tests using the Check library.
- - Test's code and the executable file must be located in the src folder or its any subfolder.
- - Unit-tests must check the results of your implementation by comparing them with the implementation of the standard string.h library.
- - Unit tests must cover at least 80% of each function (checked using gcov).
- - Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_string.a, gcov_report).
- - The gcov_report target should generate a gcov report in the form of an html page.
-Unit tests must be run with gcov flags to do this.
- - Use prefix s21_ before each function.
- - It is forbidden to copy the implementation of the standard string.h library and other string processing libraries and to use them anywhere, except unit-tests.
- - It is forbidden to use system errors arrays, including those not specified in POSIX (sys_nerr, sys_errlist).
-Instead, you need to implement your own platform-specific errors arrays, as it was mentioned in the description of the [strerror function](#stringh-functions).
- - You must follow the logic of the standard string.h library (in terms of checks, working with memory and behavior in emergency situations — tests will help you with that).
- - Functions must work with z-string made of single-byte characters in ASCII encoding.

 ## Part 2.
 Partial implementation of the sprintf function

 It is necessary to implement the sprintf function from the stdio.h library:
-- The function must be placed in the s21_string.h library.
-- All of the requirements outlined in [the first part](#part-1-implementation-of-the-stringh-library-functions) are applied to function implementation.
 - The next partial formatting must be supported:
   - Specifiers: c, d, f, s, u, %
   - Flags: -, +, (space)